tecladocode/web-dev-bootcamp/curriculum/section04/lectures/01_how_to_link_css_file/README.md

 </html>
 ```

-This is some fairly typical boilerplate HTML which you'll be including in all of your HTML documents.
+This contains typical boilerplate HTML code which you'll be including in all of your HTML documents.

 :::tip Top tip
 Because this is code we have to write all the time, many editors give us useful shortcuts to save us writing this tedious markup out by hand.

-For example, in VS Code, you can `!` followed by `tab` when inside an HTML document to generate a document similar to the one above.
+For example, in VS Code, you can type `!` followed by `tab` when inside an HTML document to generate a document similar to the one above.
 :::

 Now let's say we have a css file called `main.css`, which looks like this: